rishix23/rishi-patel/Learning/DevOps Roadmap/AWS/aws_cert.md

 ## Placement Groups

-- Cluster - pack instances close together - 10Gbps - _One AZ ONLY_
+- Cluster - pack instances close together - 10Gbps - _One AZ ONLY_ **Performance**
-- Spread - provides infratructure isolation _7 instances per AZ_
+- Spread - provides infrastructure isolation _7 instances per AZ_ - each instance on its own rack - **Resiliance**
-- Partition - more than 7 instances in a AZ - _max 7 partitions per AZ_ - each partition has its own rack - no sharing between paritions - topology aware
+- Partition - more than 7 instances in a AZ - _max 7 partitions per AZ_ - each partition has its own rack - no sharing between paritions - **Topology aware**

 ## Dedicated Hosts